-In the second season of growth, 2- to 3-foot tall stalks are topped by flat umbels of white or pink flowers from May to August.
-The following seeds are small, brown and shaped like a crescent moon.
+In the second season of growth, 2 to 3 foot (61-91 cm.) tall stalks are topped by flat umbels of white or pink flowers from May to August.
+The following seeds are small, brown, and shaped like a crescent moon.

 The leaves of caraway herb plants can be harvested throughout the summer and added into salads or dried for future addition into soups and stews.

 The seeds, however, can be found in many different cultures in pastries and confections and even in liqueurs.
 How to use caraway seeds from the garden?
-Incorporate them into poaching liquid for fish, pork roasts, tomato-based soups or sauces, warm German potato salad, or into coleslaw or cabbage lovers’ favorite dish – sauerkraut.
+Incorporate them into poaching liquid for fish, pork roasts, tomato-based soups or sauces, warm German potato salad, coleslaw, or a cabbage lovers’ favorite dish – sauerkraut.